chgenly/pico-wwwvb/README.md

 in the *Raspberry Pi Pico SDK \<version\>* folder.
 The shortcut sets up the needed environment variables and then launches Visual Studio Code.

-Clone the pico-wwvb project from github, then open pico-wwvb folder in vscode.
+Clone the Pico WWVB project from github, then open pico-wwvb folder in vscode.

 Install the cmake extensions.